 Darby Cave sink-hole is a popular 40 minute walk from Codrington House at Highland, both are worth a visit if only for the view of Barbuda.
 It’s also easy to explore our history just by walking to look for artefacts in the dust in certain areas.
 In very dry weather the salt ponds at Spanish Point sparkle with crystalline sea-salt that we collect and sell, and use in our cooking, and in wet weather the same ponds are full of sea birds and fish.

 It’s easy to meet local people in Barbuda, mostly through everyday tasks like shopping, or by liming at the village wharf or at basketball.
 There are several small shops that sell groceries and fresh or frozen food.
 All supplies have to come by boat or by plane via Antigua, so Barbuda is expensive for Barbudans and visitors alike.
 The best time to look for fruit and vegetables is when the boat comes in on Thursday night or on Saturday morning.
 You will see the shops become busy as soon as it arrives – and it sells out fast.
-All of these places are listed as a drop-down menu under the barbudaful community.
+We list some of the shops here.

 Many people also grow and sell their own produce at different times throughout the year so buy it where you see it as it’s all organically grown and the very best fresh local produce.
 Fish is brought in at the Lagoon Wharf nearly every day in good weather and look out for people selling out of a cool-box or vehicle.
 Our business page lists some suppliers.
 Locally produced meat is sometimes for sale from a table on the street; there are no butchers shops.
 The meat is very good and has none of the additives or hormones in mass-produced meat, but you have to clean and prepare it yourself.
 It helps to remember those posters showing where the fillet steak is on an animal before you buy it!

 The best way to buy our delicious, locally made, freshly cooked food is to go out early to a food fair or to a street barbecue or fish-fry at the weekend, as there are always people cooking on the street and the fish is straight from the sea.
 Local specialities include various soups, stews made of deer meat, land turtle, lobster, crab, conch, locally raised beef, pork, lamb or goat, with side dishes of rice, fungi, dumplings and salads.
 Local drinks include soursop, ginger beer, sea moss, and tamarind juices.
-These sell out early on Barbuda so if you miss them, there are also several cafe’s and local restaurants to try listed on here, all selling lovely food in different surroundings.
-If you are a foodie you will love Barbuda; our cooks are some of the best in the Caribbean and win prizes wherever they go.
+These sell out early on Barbuda so if you miss them, there are also several cafe’s and local restaurants to try listed here, all selling lovely food in different surroundings.
+If you are a foodie you will love Barbuda; fresh produce and good cooks.